northportio/northportio.github.io/_posts/2024-09-14-Home-Assistant-Emergency-Alert.md

 By following the steps above, you should have a working system that listens for specific tones and triggers a webhook to your Home Assistant instance when those tones are detected.
 This setup leverages the capabilities of the RTL-SDR dongle and the processing power of your Raspberry Pi to create a custom alerting system for your fire department pages.

 Once you have this done, you can configure an automation to do whatever you like.
-You can even add the function to only perform the operation when you mark yourself as on duty with home Assistant via a virtual switch.
+You can even add the function to only perform the operation when you mark yourself as on duty with Home Assistant via a virtual switch.